papito/ballot/README.md

 #### ballot:user:{user_id} -> Hash

-User state for a session is stored here.
-User can only vote in one session.
+User state for a session is stored here, and yes, this assumes that a user can only vote in one session.

 | Field       | Type                  |
 |-------------|-----------------------|